 In some cases, logging in again fixes iCloud connectivity issues.
 Tap Settings > Apple ID > Sign Out.
 Then tap “Sign in to iPhone” in the Settings and follow the instructions.

-To check your iCloud space, go to Settings > Apple ID > iCloud.
+To check how much iCloud space you have, go to Settings > Apple ID > iCloud.

-Just check on the backup a bit later to see if that was a server problem.
+Just check on the issue a bit later to see if that was a server problem.

 Configuration profiles are commonly used on devices provided to company employees.
 You may be asked to install a configuration profile that was emailed to you or downloaded from a web page.
-Profiles can cause Wi-Fi and configuration issues.
+Such profiles can cause Wi-Fi and configuration issues.